 Ultimately, when it comes to organic user attribution, one of the biggest problem mobile marketers face is links and campaigns that aren’t driving users just to an app or just to the mobile web.
 A user’s journey can be complicated—sometimes developing from an ad to a mobile web session to social media and finally to the app install, which is why measuring app install sources in a vacuum all but guarantees misattributed installs.
 Two major attribution pitfalls that can lead to skewed ROI are over-attribution (claiming organic installs as paid) and under-attribution (not attributing all their paid installs, and seeing some of them appear as organic).

-Branch’s People-Based Attribution fixes this issue by using a historical record of anonymized and resettable identifiers to build a “persona” that unifies a user’s cookies and device IDs into a single identity.
-By using personas instead of cookies or device IDs, Branch can reliably tie conversions on the mobile web or in native apps to the appropriate channel without depending on ad network-supplied device IDs, IPs, short time to install, or alternative conversion paths, like visiting a website first.
+Branch’s Attribution Solution fixes this issue by using a historical record of anonymized and resettable signals to build a link graph that unifies a user’s cookies and device IDs into a single link graph.
+By using link graphs instead of cookies or device IDs, Branch can reliably tie conversions on the mobile web or in native apps to the appropriate channel without depending on ad network-supplied device IDs, IPs, short time to install, or alternative conversion paths, like visiting a website first.
 Ultimately, it’s 2018, and you deserve only the best cross-channel, cross-platform attribution platform out there—feel free to let us know if you have any questions or comments; we’d love to hear from you.